ARTICLE TABLE OF CONTENTS

 An acquisition from 2014, SAP Fieldglass is an application designed to manage temporary workers, including contract workers and temps.
 It’s built to help companies meet the higher than expected demands of a shifting environment.

 When the employees you have are not able to complete the job, SAP Fieldglass steps in to help.
-Although not developed originally by SAP, it’s a powerful addition to the tools available in the SAP Cloud Platform.
+Although not developed originally by SAP, it’s a powerful addition to the tools available in the SAP Business Technology Platform.

 SAP Integrated Business Planning